shanthanb/delivery-personnel/README.md

-Delivery Personnel Manager Project
+Delivery Personnel Project
-This project is a part of Internship Assignment.

-To Run
+To Run:
-Clone or Download the Zip
+1-Clone or Download the Zip
-Extract
+2-Extract
-Do npm install , make sure node js is install.
+3-Do npm install , make sure node js is install.
-Do npm start to run.
+4-Do npm start to run.